AR-Game-Project-KHEEEN/New-AR-Game/README.md

 Installation Issue #2:
 If you get this error:

+Error: Unable to resolve module fbjs/lib/invariant from</br>
+C:\ViroSample\node_modules\react-viro\components\Material\ViroMaterials.js: fbjs/lib/nvariant</br>
-error: Error: Unable to resolve module fbjs/lib/invariant from C:\ViroSample\node_modules\react-viro\components\Material\ViroMaterials.js: fbjs/lib/invariant could not be found within the project or in these directories:
+could not be found within the project or in these directories:

   node_modules